List of Marvel Comics teams and organizations: Video games

-Big Hero 6

-Big Hero 6 is Japan's sanctioned superhero team.
+Black Spectre

+The Black Spectre is a group established by Mandrill and consisting of his female followers, who disguise themselves as men using bulky armor.
+Mandrill plots to use Black Spectre to confuse America using terrorism and racism, instilling chaos in the world and intending to rule it by taking advantage of the anarchy.

 Blood

-The Blood is an organization appearing in American comic books published by Marvem Comics.

 The Blood are a mysterious race who allegedly supplied the first Earth-born Sorcerer Supreme over 20,000 years ago.
-Also attempted to separate Johnny Blaze and Danny Ketch to prevent them from knowing they were family and utilizing their powers together, but failed.
-Its most notable member is The Caretaker.
+The group also attempted to separate Johnny Blaze and Danny Ketch to prevent them from knowing they were family and utilizing their powers together, but failed.
+Its most notable member is Caretaker.

-The Blood in other media
+Blood in other media

 The Blood appears in Helstrom.
 This version is an ancient, secretive demon-hunting organization.

+Blood Hunters

+The Blood Hunters are an alliance formed by Dagger, Elsa Bloodstone, Hallows' Eve, and White Widow stayed together to hunt the renegade vampires which brings them into conflict with the Bloodcoven while also allying with a vampire cat named Moggy.

 Bloodcoven

-The Bloodcoven is an organization appearing in American comic books published by Marvel Comics.

-The Bloodcoven are a group of deadly vampires consisting of Bloodstorm One (a Hydra clone of Dracula in a new body), Megrim, Cruel, Unusual, Damascene, and Smoke Eater.
-During the "Blood Hunt" storyline, a Varnae-possessed Blade had the Bloodcoven snuck onto the Impossible City so that they can defeat the Avengers and commandeer the Impossible City to further Varnae's plot.
+The Bloodcoven are a group of vampires consisting of Bloodstorm One (a clone of Dracula), Megrim (who can eat thoughts), Cruel (who projects barbed wire from his body), Unusual (who has reality-warping abilities), Damascene (a polygonal-shaped vampire who can cut through anything with his long claws and crawl up walls), and Smoke Eater (who can turn into smoke and possess anyone).
+During the "Blood Hunt" storyline, a Varnae-possessed Blade has the Bloodcoven sneak into the Impossible City in an attempt to take control of it.

 Bogatyri

-The Bogatyri is an organization appearing in American comic books published by Marvel Comics.

-The Bogatyri is a group of Russian superhumans that wanted to avenge Russia's defeat during the Cold War.
+The Bogatyri is a group of Russian superhumans who intend to avenge Russia's defeat during the Cold War.
 They were named after the Valiant Champions of Elder Days in Russian folklore and consist of Svyatogor, Mikula Golubev, Doctor Vladimir Volkh, and Zvezda Dennista.

-Britannia Project

-The Britannia Project is the name of an organization appearing in American comic books published by Marvel Comics.

-The Britannia Project is a superhero organization led by Steven Darwin.
-The Britannia Project was first introduced in The Union #1.